kimgoetzke/practice-microservices/README.md

 Ports for all other services will be assigned and controlled by the discovery server.
 As a result, all requests to business services must be made through `localhost:8080`.

-## Generate a OAUth2.0 token with Postman
+## Generate a valid OAUth2.0 token with Postman
-+ Create anew request
++ Create a new request
 + Select `Authorization` and set the following:
   + Access token URL = `http://keycloak:8080/realms/practice-microservices-realm/protocol/openid-connect/token`
   + Client ID = `microservices-cloud-client`